khatri-manit/khatri-manit.github.io/index.md

 /**
 7. Run APEX REST configuration, and set the passwords of APEX_REST_PUBLIC_USER and APEX_LISTENER.
   	**@apex_rest_config_core.sql ./ BEstrO0ng_#11 BEstrO0ng_#11**
-8. Create a network ACE for APEX (this is used when consuming Web services or sending outbound mail) **declare l_acl_path varchar2(4000);
+8. Create a network ACE for APEX (this is used when consuming Web services or sending outbound mail).
+**declare
+l_acl_path varchar2(4000);
 l_apex_schema varchar2(100);